bilyv/macchiato/backend/README.md

   created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

--- Enable Row Level Security
-ALTER TABLE amenities ENABLE ROW LEVEL SECURITY;

--- Create policies
-CREATE POLICY "Anyone can view amenities"
-  ON amenities FOR SELECT
-  USING (true);

-CREATE POLICY "Admin can insert amenities"
-  ON amenities FOR INSERT
-  WITH CHECK (EXISTS (
-    SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin'
-  ));

-CREATE POLICY "Admin can update amenities"
-  ON amenities FOR UPDATE
-  USING (EXISTS (
-    SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin'
-  ));

-CREATE POLICY "Admin can delete amenities"
-  ON amenities FOR DELETE
-  USING (EXISTS (
-    SELECT 1 FROM users WHERE id = auth.uid() AND role = 'admin'
-  ));
 ```

 ### Contact Messages Table